WSP-LAB/FUGIO-artifact/README.md

 #### 4. Reproduce evaluations in the paper
-This artifact provides environments for reproducing evaluations in Sections 7.2 and 7.3 producing Tables 1, 2, and 3 in the paper.
+The artifact provides environments for reproducing evaluations in Sections 7.2 and 7.3 producing Tables 1, 2, and 3 in the paper.

-1. For reproducing Table 1, run `./config.py org` in php5.4. php5.6, and `php7.2` Docker containers
+1. For reproducing Table 1, run `./config.py org` in `php5.4`, `php5.6`, and `php7.2` Docker containers
 before following the step 3 ["Run FUGIO"](https://github.com/WSP-LAB/FUGIO-artifact#3-run-fugio).
     ```
     cd /FUGIO